An Additivity theorem for cobordism categories: Cobordism categories of <k> -manifolds

 \end{theorem}

 The proof is a modification of the proof of Theorem \ref{thm:genauer}.
-Let us show how put a $\theta$-structure on the $\dell$-cocartesian morphism $C$ constructed above from the datum of $W$ and $X$, provided that $W$ comes equipped with a $\dell_1\theta$-structure, and $X$ with a $\theta$-structure.
-To this end, we first note:
+Let us show how put a $\theta$-structure on the $\dell_1$-cocartesian morphism $C$ constructed above from the datum of $W$ and $X$, provided that $W$ comes equipped with a $\dell_1\theta$-structure, and $X$ with a $\theta$-structure, compatible over $M$.

+Roughly speaking, one observes that the the union $W\cup X$ inside $\rc{\infty+d}{k+2}$ canonically inherits a tangential structure, to which we apply the differential of $\bfB\inv$ (actually, this differential does not exist at the non-smooth points of $\bfB$, so we consider a small modification near the non-smooth points, called $\tilde D \bfB\inv$).
+This yields a tangential structure on $Y=\bfB\inv(W\cup X)$ and, consequently, a tangential structure on $[0,a]\times Y$.
+After applying $\tilde D\bfB$, we obtain a tangential structure on $C=\bfB([0,a]\times Y)$ as required.